Skip to Main Content

 The Firm Says

-Perkins Coie's summer associate program provides varied work and training opportunities as well as social events designed to promote interaction among summer associates, attorneys and business professionals.
-Our summer associate program is our primary source of new associate hires.
-Summer associates work on a wide range of challenging legal assignments similar to those given to new associates, which typically include legal research, analysis and drafting.
+Perkins Coie's summer associate program provides varied work and training opportunities as well as social events designed to promote interaction among summer associates, attorneys, and business professionals.
+Our summer associate program is our primary source of junior associate hires.
+Summer associates work on a wide range of challenging legal assignments similar to those given to new associates, which typically include legal research, analysis, and drafting.
 Summer associates are commonly invited to attend depositions, mediations, deal closings, client meetings, trials, and other professional activities and events.
 They are welcome and encouraged to work on pro bono projects.